-Currently, Turkey has 502,000 hectares grapes producing land.
-The area is more than 10 times grape producing land in America.
-However, wine production in Turkey is very low and is only the fourth largest wine producer in the world.
-The statistics shows that most of the grapes cultivated land produces table grapes.
+Currently, Turkey has 502,000 hectares of grape-producing land.
+The area is more than 10 times the grape-producing land in America.
+However, wine production in Turkey is very low, and it is only the fourth largest wine producer in the world.
+The statistics show that most of the grapes cultivated land produces table grapes.

-Turkey’s climate is favorable for grapes production throughout the country and has 600 indigenous grape varieties..
-Although, it lacks the specific wine appellations but has wine regions distributed in the country.
+Turkey’s climate is favorable for grapes production throughout the country, and it has 600 indigenous grape varieties.
+Although it lacks specific wine appellations but has wine regions distributed in the country.
 Aegean Cost, Marmara and Anatolia are famous wine-producing regions.
 Aegean Cost contributes half of the wine production of the country.
-Marmara carries out two-thirds of wine production and Anatolia is the oldest wine region in Turkey.
+Marmara carries out two-thirds of wine production, and Anatolia is the oldest wine region in Turkey.